najamelan/new-channel/README.md

-# New mpsc channels for Rust
+# Proposed new channels for Rust's standard library

 Work in progress.